 The Audit Committee previously adopted a policy for pre-approval of engagements for audit, audit-related and non-audit services by the independent auditors.
 The policy requires that all audit services and audit-related services to be performed by the independent auditors be pre-approved by the Audit Committee.
 Non-audit services must first be pre-approved by the Chief Financial Officer before being submitted for pre-approval to the Audit Committee.
-The requirement for pre-approval by the Audit Committee of an engagement for non-audit services by the Company's independent auditors may be waived if the aggregate amount of all such non-audit services provided by the independent auditors is less than five percent of the total amount of fees paid by the Company to the independent auditors during the fiscal year when the non-audit services are provided, such services were not recognized by the Company at the time of the engagement as non-audit services, and the services are promptly brought to the attention of the Audit Committee and approved by the Audit Committee, or by one or more members of the Audit Committee who are members of the Board to whom authority to grant such approvals has been delegated by the Audit Committee prior to the completion of the audit.
+The requirement for pre-approval by the Audit Committee of an engagement for non-audit services by the Company's independent auditors may be waived if the aggregate amount of all such non-audit services provided by the independent auditors is less than five percent of the total amount of fees paid by the Company to the independent auditors during the fiscal year when the non-audit services are provided, such services were not recognized by the Company at the time of the engagement as non-audit services, and the services are promptly brought to the attention of the Audit Committee and approved by the Audit Committee, or by one or more members of the Audit Committee prior to the completion of the audit.
 All fees shown in the table above were pre-approved in accordance with the policies above.